Los Angeles Insurance Fraud Defense Attorneys

 However, there is nothing simple about defending against such a serious crime.
 Your attorney will need to perform an in-depth investigation.
 He will need to know how best to undermine the prosecution, or how to negotiate a plea deal that allows you to walk away with a lesser charge.
 All of that requires a great deal of time, dedication, and work.
 That is why you need to contact one of the best criminal defense teams in Los Angeles.

 Insurance fraud is a serious charge, and you need a serious defense to protect yourself if you’ve been accused.
 A conviction could mean years behind bars, thousands of dollars in fines, and a tarnished reputation.
-Thankfully, our firm has the expertise you need to get a lessened sentence, or walk away without any charges at all.
+Thankfully, our firm has the experience you need to get a lessened sentence, or walk away without any charges at all.
 Call Werksman Jackson & Quinn LLP today at (213) 688-0460 and let us fight for you.

 Recent Case Results